ZupIT/beagle-docs/content/en/api/components/layout/expanded.md

 ## What is it?

-`Expanded` is a function that applies the expansion attributes of flex, occupies the available space.
+`Expanded` is a function to help you organize the layout of your view.
+It makes the component passed as parameter expand its size to all the available space.
+This is achieved by setting `width` to 100%, `height` to 100%, `alignSelf` to `STRETCH` and `grow` to 1.0.

 See how the structure is represented: